chcrpa-gis/pullen-census-data-tools/README.md

 # <a name="history"></a>History
+- **2023-04-24** Added the ability to select between tracts and block groups.
+Working to limit the variables presented in the drop down to only those available for the selected geography.
+Currently only supporting B tables.
+Addressed code negatively impacted by ArcGIS Pro 3.1 tool deprecations.
 - **2022-12-08** As the Census Bureau has now released 2021 data, that year is now an option in the year parameter drop down.
 - **2022-11-09** Fixed issues with the tool behavior such that it will now work without being re-initialized or if called from the Geoprocessing History.
 Modified the updateParamters method to address the issue of not all estimates being available across all years and to ensure that outputs are directed to an existing file geodatabase.
 Modified the runtime messages to be more informative.
 - **2022-11-03** Fixed the fatal error resulting from a field alias exceeding 255 characters.
 Added the option to use or not use descriptive field aliases.